Cataracts

 After the procedure, you may be sore for a few days.
 Healing usually happens within a few weeks.

-If you need cataract surgery in both eyes, your doctor will schedule surgery to remove the cataract in the second eye after you've healed from the first surgery.
+If you need cataract surgery in both eyes, most often your eye doctor will schedule surgery to remove the cataract in the second eye after you've healed from the first surgery.

 Lifestyle and home remedies